frica/blog/content/articles/nothing-takes-5-minutes.md

 Commit and push.
 Failure.

-Sudden Teams message: "Could you please join a call, we need your opinion".
+_Sudden Teams message_: "Could you please join a call, we need your opinion on &lt;topic completely different&gt;".
 Sigh.
 OK.

 30 minutes later, back at the failure.